 Step 5: Paint over the surface

-The final step is to paint over the wall.
+The final step is to paint the wall.
 You can use a sealer before applying the paint, and you may want to consider using a reputable brand to prevent cracks over time.
 Some examples of sealers would be Nippon Paint 5101 Odour-less Sealer and Nippon Paint Aqua Primer Sealer Undercoat.

 Additionally, if you are applying multiple coats, remember not to rush through the process!
 It’s important to ensure that the surface is completely dry before painting over the next layer.